ckochx/immu_table/IMPLEMENTATION_PLAN.md

 ## Overview

-ImmuTableEx is an Elixir library that makes Ecto tables immutable.
+ImmuTable is an Elixir library that makes Ecto tables immutable.
 Instead of updating or deleting rows, new rows are inserted with version tracking metadata.
 This provides a complete audit trail and enables point-in-time queries.

 ## Core Concepts